Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Soliton gas limit using Fredholm determinants and proof of Theorem

 \begin{remark} It is evident that the operator defined in \eqref{def_A} is the discretized version of \eqref{thm2.6_kernel}.
 However, convergence as $N\to \infty$ is not so straightforward, as the two operators are acting on different Hilbert spaces; we bypassed this difficulty by shifting the setting into integral operators acting on the same Hilbert space $L^2(-\infty,x)$. \end{remark}

-Furthermore, we can rewrite such a solution in terms of a RH problem.
-Indeed, we recognize in \eqref{intro:mKdV_sol_FD}--\eqref{thm2.6_kernel} the same setting as the one thoroughly analyzed in \cite{BertolaCafasso11} and we will closely follow their arguments.
-It is possible to associate to the operators $\mathcal K$ and $\mathcal K^2$ the following two RH problems, with same jump matrix $\bm J$, but different asymptotic behaviour at infinity. \begin{RHP}[\bf Integral operator ${\mathcal K}^2$] Find a meromorphic matrix-valued function ${ \bm \Xi} : \C \setminus \{\Sigma_1 \cup \Sigma_2\} \to \R^{2\times 2} $ such that
+It remains to show that such expression still satisfies the mKdV equation.
+For the purpose we use the Riemann-Hilbert formulation of the problem.
+We recognize in \eqref{thm2.6_kernel}--\eqref{intro:mKdV_sol_FD} the same setting as the one thoroughly analysed in \cite{BertolaCafasso11} and we will closely follow their arguments.
+It is possible to associate to the operators $\mathcal K$ and $\mathcal K^2$ the following two RH problems, with the same jump matrix $\bm J$, but different asymptotic behaviour at infinity. \begin{RHP}[\bf Integral operator ${\mathcal K}^2$] Find a meromorphic matrix-valued function ${ \bm \Xi} : \C \setminus \{\Sigma_1 \cup \Sigma_2\} \to \R^{2\times 2} $ such that

 with $\Sigma_1$ and $\Sigma_2 $ both oriented upwards. \end{RHP} The jump matrix reads